top of page

 The declaration of employment relationship

-With regard to the declaration of employment (including supplementary sheet B), it should be noted that particular care should be taken here.
-The forms are sent from the embassy to the Federal Employment Agency in order to obtain approval for employment.
-In practice, this document transfer unfortunately only works in part, which can lead to very long processing times even without case-specific difficulties.
-If documents are missing or incorrect information has been provided in the declaration of employment, the processing time at the Federal Employment Agency can be delayed by months.
+With regard to the declaration of employment (including Supplementary Sheet B), it should be noted that particular care should be taken at this point.
+The forms are sent from the embassy to the Federal Employment Agency for approval of employment .
+In practice, this document transfer unfortunately only works partially, which can lead to very long processing times even without specific case-specific difficulties.
+If documents are missing or incorrect information is provided in the declaration of employment, the processing time at the Federal Employment Agency can be delayed by months.

 4. What happens after entry?
 (ICT card)

-Once the visa has been issued, the employee can enter Germany.
-Once there, the employee must then register his or her residence and apply for a residence permit at the immigration office (see, for example , applying for an ICT card at the Business Immigration Service (BIS) in Berlin ).
+Once the visa has been granted, entry to Germany is permitted.
+Once there, the employee must then register their residence and apply for a residence permit with the immigration authorities (see, for example, applying for an ICT card at the Business Immigration Service (BIS) in Berlin ).

-If in doubt, you should consult a lawyer specializing in immigration law about switching from the ICT card to another residence permit.
+If in doubt, you should consult a lawyer specializing in immigration law regarding the transition from the ICT card to another residence permit.

 5. Alternatives to the ICT card

-The ICT card (Intra-Corporate Transfer) was long a popular option for companies to send skilled workers within Europe.
-Its Europe-wide mobility in particular made it attractive.
+The ICT Card (Intra-Corporate Transfer) has long been a popular option for companies to send skilled workers within Europe.
+Its Europe-wide mobility, in particular, made it attractive.
 However, there is now a strong alternative: the EU Blue Card.

-A key advantage of the Blue Card is the improved legal consequences.
-Holders of a Blue Card can more easily obtain a settlement permit and settle in Germany long-term.
-Naturalization is also possible with the Blue Card, which makes it particularly attractive for many skilled workers.
-However, a recognized university degree is required for the Blue Card in accordance with Section 18g Paragraph 1 of the Residence Act.
+A key advantage of the Blue Card lies in its improved legal consequences.
+Blue Card holders can more easily obtain a settlement permit and settle in Germany long-term.
+Naturalization is also possible with the Blue Card, making it particularly attractive for many skilled workers.
+However, a recognized university degree is required for the Blue Card, in accordance with Section 18g, Paragraph 1 of the Residence Act.

-The ICT card used to be superior in terms of mobility, as it enabled smooth posting within the EU.
-However, this has changed with the recent reform of the Residence Act.
-Now Blue Card holders can also benefit from expanded mobility options within Europe.
+The ICT card used to be superior in terms of mobility, as it enabled seamless postings within the EU.
+However, with the recent reform of the Residence Act, this has changed.
+Now, Blue Card holders can also benefit from expanded mobility options within Europe.

-As a result of these adjustments, many companies are now opting for the Blue Card rather than the ICT Card.
+Due to these adjustments, many companies are now opting for the Blue Card over the ICT Card.
 The combination of better legal status and improved mobility makes it the preferred choice for sending international specialists.

 6. FAQ (ICT card)